Does Your Novel's Genre Matter? How to Fuse Genre and Literary Fiction to Create a Strong Story

 I’ve been seeing A LOT of stuff recently on genre.
 Things like: Where do the boundaries begin and end?
 What makes something "new adult" versus "young adult"?
 Are you missing out on readers by only marketing your book in a certain genre?
 There are good reasons for genre, and bad reasons for genre.
 And I’m sick of them both.
-And it’s all kind of making me go insane.
+It’s all kind of making me go insane.

 On the one hand, genre can help readers find books they like.
 It allows authors and publishers to market books to an ideal target audience.
 It’s what helps books find their readers.